JasonGilmore/recipe-blog-SSG/README.md

 {recipeboxend}
 ```

-### Jump to recipe

--   To add a jump to recipe button, add the `{jumptorecipebox}` marker anywhere in the content.
-This will generate a button that, when clicked, scrolls the page to the start of the first recipe box.

 ### Tables

 -   Markdown tables are styled for improved readability.
 Write standard Markdown tables and the style will be applied automatically.